meta-llama/llama-recipes/recipes/quickstart/NotebookLlama/TTS_Notes.md

 v9 from their library sounded robotic so we use Parler for our first speaker and the best one from bark.

-The incredible thing about Bark model is being able to add sound effects: `[Laugh]`, `[Gasps]`, `[Sigh]`, `[clears throat]`, making words capital causes the model to emphasise them.
+The incredible thing about Bark model is being able to add sound effects: `[Laugh]`, `[Gasps]`, `[Sigh]`, `[clears throat]`, making words capital causes the model to emphasize them.

 Adding `-` gives a break in the text.
-We utilise this knowledge when we re-write the transcript using the 8B model to add effects to our transcript.
+We utilize this knowledge when we re-write the transcript using the 8B model to add effects to our transcript.

 Note: Authors suggest using `...`.
-However, this didn't work as effectively as adding a hypen during trails.
+However, this didn't work as effectively as adding a hyphen during trails.

 #### Hyper-parameters: